Shedding light on classical shadows: learning photonic quantum states: Pseudo-photon number resolving measurement

 \paragraph{Using mitigated pseudo-PNR distributions for classical shadows.} We sample $T$ samples from the true distribution using pseudo-PNR measurements as follows.
 First, sample $T_0$ times the output of the quantum circuit using pseudo-PNR measurements to get a collection $\mathscr C_0 = (\bs s_1, \dots, \bs s_{T_0})$.
 Construct a new collection $\mathscr C_1$ from $\mathscr C_0$ by putting $g_{p, \bs s_i}$ copies of the $i$-th sample $\bs s_i$:

 Now, sample $T$ elements of $\mathscr C_1$ uniformly at random with replacement.
 Asymptotically (as $T_0$ grows), the empirical sample distribution of $\mathscr C_1$ converges (in TVD) to the true distribution.
-We illustrate with an example in \autoref{fig:mitigatedTVD}.
+We illustrate with an example in \autoref{fig:TVDPPNRExperiment}.
 This indeed implies a sample overhead as $T_0$ needs to be large.
 Said otherwise, even single-shot shadows will require many shots in order to sample form the right distribution using pseudo-PNR.

-\paragraph{Mixing PPNR with restricted PNR} Our experimental setup consists of 12 threshold detectors and 12 PNR detectors configured to resolve up to 2 photons.
-We extend the method presented above of to measurements performed with PNR resolving few photons.
+\paragraph{Mixing PPNR with restricted PNR} We extend the method presented above of to measurements performed with PNR resolving few photons.
 The mitigation technique boils down to deriving the suitable scaling factor alike \autoref{app:eq:scalingFactorPPNRT}.
 It is obtained by considering not only bitstrings in the sum of \autoref{eq:derivationScalingFactorPPNR}, but all tuples whose entries are smaller than the PNR resolution.

 We write $\lambda \vdash n$ a partition of $n$, i.e., a tuple $\lambda = (\lambda_1, \cdots, \lambda_\ell)$ satisfying $\sum_{i=1}^\ell \lambda_i = n$ and $\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_\ell \geq 0$.
 We denote by $\ell(\lambda)$ its length and $\lambda \vdash_{k}n$ a partition of $n$ of length $k$.
 Counting the possible zeros in $\lambda$, each $\lambda$ is uniquely associated with a vector $\alpha(\lambda)$ satisfying $n = \sum_{i=0}^n i \alpha(\lambda)_i$ -- $\alpha(\lambda)$ simply accounts for the multiplicities in $\lambda$.
 For instance, the partition $\lambda = (2,2,1,0) \vdash_4 5$ is associated with $\alpha(\lambda) = (1,1,2)$, as $5 = 1 \times 0 + 1 \times 1 + 2 \times 2$.